KOPTE3/blockchain-lecture/README.md

-# lecture-1
+# blockchain lecture
-Защита ОС. Лекция 1
+About blockchain